DoctorDalek1963/lintrans/README.md

 ---

 ## NOTICE
-This project is still a work in progress and is not yet feature complete.
+This project is still a work in progress.
 It is actively being worked on.

 Version 1.0.0 should hopefully be out near the beginning of the new academic year in September.

 ---